DataRecce/recce-documentation/docs/docs/guides/scenario-pr-review.md

 ## Share the Recce File

-If you want the reviewer to access your environment, you can also attach the Recce file to the PR comment.
+If you want the reviewer to access your environment, you can also attach the [Recce state file](../features/state-file.md) to the PR comment.

 **As a Submitter**